mcollina/html/README.md

 The package provides the `html` function that can be used to tag template literals and escape their expressions.
 To render an expression as raw HTML, prefix it with `!`.

-Node.js users also have access to the `includeFile` function that outputs the content of a given file and caches it in memory.
+Node.js (and Deno) users also have access to the `includeFile` function (`includeFileDeno` in Deno) that reads and outputs the content of a given file and caches it for future use.

 ## Usage